ELEPHANT FLYING SQUAD

 Adei, a bull elephant, and two female elephants, Aka and Meri, were the first elephants to start the elephant flying squad in 1986.
 In 1987 Mira, another female elephant, was introduced into the Flying Squad.
 The biggest is Adei, who was born in 1986 along with females Aka and Meri.
 Mira is the youngest who was born a year later.

 The camp at Ukui, in Riau Province, became the home to these four adult elephants.
-They have been cared for by Sarmin the Mahout since 1994, though the Flying Squad program was not set up until 2005.
-Sarmin’s family is more extensive than most.
+Simon, the Mahout since 1994, has cared for them through the Flying Squad program, although the camp was not set up until 2005.
+Simon’s family is more extensive than most.
 He has nine children, some of them weighing over four tons each.
 “Elephants are sensitive animals,” he explains.
 “So, I treat them like children.
 As they tend to suffer from stress, I make sure that they feel comfortable at all times.”

-In 1994 private sectors were asked to help in conservation efforts.
-A regulation requiring companies in the forestry and plantation sector was created, allowing them to adopt animals close to extinction, including elephants.
+In 1994 private sectors were asked to help in conservation efforts, allowing them to adopt animals close to extinction, including elephants.
 “Our main purpose and goals are to conserve wildlife,” explained the mahout who cares for the elephants at Sebanga Elephant Conservation Centre in Lampung, Sumatra’s westernmost province.

 The Flying Squad’s elephants consist of Adei, Aka, Meri, and Mira.
 In 2009 Meri gave birth to a baby girl, Carmen.
 Two years later, Mira gave birth to a baby boy, Raja Arman.
 In February 2007, a new member of the Flying Squad, Lisa, gave birth to Nella.